St Mary Magdalene, Cowden: 17th Century

 The church contains a notable carved timber pulpit, dating to 1628, which includes a polygonal drum with rusticated panelling.
 The pulpit retains its back plate and a hexagonal sounding board with a substantial finial.

 19th century

 The church has undergone various restorations over the centuries, most notably in the 19th century when significant Victorian restoration took place.
 The North aisle was built in 1838 to designs by H Whichord.
 The North East vestry was added in 1884 to designs by WO Milne.

-20th Century
+Modern era

 The church organ was installed in the early 20th century and restored in the 1990s.

 The spire was damaged during World War II and was subsequently repaired.
 There were further repairs to the church in the Twentieth Century and early Twenty First Century.

-Listing
+The church retains many of its medieval features, including a 14th-century font and fragments of original stained glass.

-The church is a Grade II* listed building, recognised for its architectural and historic significance.
-The listing particularly notes the quality of the timber-framed tower and the retention of medieval fabric.
+On 5 August 1976 St Mary's became a Grade II* listed building, recognised for its architectural and historic significance, including the quality of the timber-framed tower and the retention of medieval fabric.